allenkang92/allenkang92.github.io/_achievements/projects.md

 ---
 layout: achievement
 title: Projects
-categories: [projects]
+category: [projects]
 ---

-This is a placeholder for projects category.
-List of projects will be shown here.
+This is a placeholder for the projects category.
+Here you will find example projects.